About ANIMALESQUE

 India produces some of the most beautiful fabrics in the world, and has become somewhere I visit often, to deepen my understanding of their production and origins.
 It might be a particular material that has enchanted me, or a piece of embroidery or print sample that I’ve been treasuring, which I set out to trace to its particular region.

-Travelling with textiles as a focus has led me on some incredible journeys, where I have met generations of extraordinary artisanal communities and learnt of the depth of tradition in their production methods and the meticulous skill that goes into every inch of material, as well as the cultural, social and environmental decisions involved with their craft.
+Travelling in India with textiles as a focus has led me on some incredible journeys, where I have met generations of extraordinary artisanal communities and learnt of the depth of tradition in their production methods and the meticulous skill that goes into every inch of material, as well as the cultural, social and environmental decisions involved with their craft.

 IMG_2113.JPG